sijanz/robust_people_follower/README.md

 ```

 ### OpenNI
 Download the Orbbec OpenNI SDK from the following site: https://orbbec3d.com/develop/.
 Copy this zip file to the programs directory you've made with the installation of CMake.
-Unzip the file in this directry.
+Unzip the file in this directory.
 Go to:
 ```
 cd programs/OpenNI_<your_version>/Linux
 ```